Euclidean volume fluctuations in de Sitter quantum gravity: Discussion and open questions

 We close with some comments regarding holography in de Sitter space.
 Having a dual description of de Sitter gravity would mean one is able to reproduce gravitational observables from a non gravitating theory.
 In de Sitter space the situation is much less clear than in AdS, for example it is not clear if the dual theory should even be a unitary quantum mechanical theory \cite{Anninos:2011ui}.
 Nevertheless, the moments defined in \eqref{variance} and the probability distribution $p(V)$ are well defined observables of the gravitational theory, and therefore they would be good objects to try to reproduce from any proposed dual theory.
 Being able to do that might shed light into the physical interpretation of this probability distribution.
-In particular we believe that being able to reconstruct this $p(V)$ from a dual quantum mechanical model should be easiest in the two dimensional case, in which we have a non perturbative answer for the sphere contribution \eqref{probliouville}, we leave this analysis for future work.
+In particular we believe that being able to reconstruct this $p(V)$ from a dual model should be easiest in the two dimensional case, in which we have a non perturbative answer for the sphere contribution \eqref{probliouville}.
+Moreover, at least in the context of spacelike Liouville there exists a relationship between fixed area quantities and matrix models, in which the Liouville computations can be understood as counting random surfaces \cite{Zamolodchikov:1982vx,Anninos:2020ccj,Anninos:2021eit,Anninos:2020geh}.\footnote{We thank Dionysios Anninos for pointing this out to us.} It would be interesting to see if the $p(A)$ that we obtained can be understood in similar terms.
+We leave this analysis for future work.

 \acknowledgments

 The authors thank Gaston Giribet, Juan Maldacena, Nicolás Kovensky and the rest of participants of the XXVII Giambiagi School for useful discussions.
 We are especially grateful to Themistocles Zikopoulos for a careful reading of the manuscript.
 This work has been supported by UBA and CONICET and through the grants PICT 2021-00644, PIP 112202101 00685CO and UBACYT 20020220400140BA.
 DB also acknowledges support from CONICET through the grant PIBAA 2872021010 0958CO.
 BS is supported by a CONICET PhD fellowship.
 Research at Perimeter Institute is supported in part by the Government of Canada through the Department of Innovation, Science and Economic Development and by the Province of Ontario through the Ministry of Colleges, Universities, Research Excellence and Security.